artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 **SOLUTION:**
-In general, we do not include solutions for the exercises in this repository, but in this exercise we exceptionally show next the solution for items c and d as an example.
+In general, we do not include solutions for the exercises in this repository; however, in this exercise, we exceptionally show next partial solutions for items c and d as an example.
 In case you want to obtain the remaining solutions, please contact ```dani02@ucm.es```.

 *c.
 On the figure below (obtained from H&H), indicate the values of the data and control signals in the EX, MEM, and WB stages during the cycle when the ```add``` instruction is in the WB stage.*